How Much Internet Speed Do I Need?

 Peter Holslin

-Internet speed is key to everything you do online.
-If your home internet speed isn’t fast enough, then even a simple activity can be a time-consuming slog—a nightmare that’s especially common in rural areas, where good internet speed can be hard to come by.
+The most prominent thing internet providers advertise besides price is their speed.
+If your home internet speed isn’t fast enough, then even a simple activity can be a time-consuming slog—a nightmare especially common in rural areas.

 Satellite internet speed test